-- You can contact the Department of Child Support Services (DCSS). - external link DCSS can help you with child support only and not with any other family law issues such as custody, property, or a divorce.
+- You may contact the Department of Child Support Services (DCSS). - external link DCSS can help you with child support only and not with any other family law issues such as child custody, property division, or a divorce.
 DCSS is located at 3701 Power Inn Road.
 You may contact DCSS in person or by telephone at 866-901-3212.

 - You may represent yourself.
 If you decide to represent yourself, it may be helpful to visit the Self-Help Center located in Room 113 of the William R. Ridgeway Family Relations Courthouse.
 The Self-Help Center is available to provide information regarding court procedures and instructions on completing, filing and serving the necessary documents.
-The Self-Help Center offers an Income and Expense Declaration Workshop on Wednesday mornings at 8:30 a.m.
-You must bring proof of income and the previous year's tax return or W-2s if you wish to attend this workshop.
+The Self-Help Center offers an Income and Expense Declaration Workshop.

 Determining the Amount of Child Support

 If you want to know the amount of child support that would be payable under the California State Child Support Guideline, you may contact an attorney or go to the California Department of Child Support Services - external link.